 And while I was never going to make a living from the game, from the age of 6 it had always been the most important thing in my life.

 So much so that I played for a team on Saturday afternoons as well as turning out for a Sunday morning team with my mates.

-Nothing could make me feel the way I did during those 90 minutes.
+Nothing could make me feel the way I did during those 90 minutes on the pitch.

-Nothing could replace the sensation I felt when picking out a pass, scoring a goal, taking on an opponent, the camaraderie with your teammates.
+Or replace the sensation I felt when picking out a pass, scoring a goal, taking on an opponent.

 The feeling of being strong and powerful in my own body.

 The feeling I got after a game or training session of pure contentment, my body exhausted but sated after giving my all.

 The satisfying pain of bruises on my legs from the heat of battle.